fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

 * Changed "For the operations in this memo" to "In the PROBE application" to better align with draft-ietf-6man-icmpv6-reflection

+## Changes from draft-int-intarea-rfc8335bis-01

+* None

+## Changes from draft-int-intarea-rfc8335bis-02

+* Added reference to draft-ietf-6man-icmpv6-reflection

+* Updated some "RFC NNN" references to bibliography references

+* Add MUST NOT exceed MTU.

 # IANA Considerations {#IANA}